Frequently Asked Questions

 Can I find the owner of a property?

 Real Estate “ownership” is determined through a consistent chain of title which can be traced in the Recorder’s Office.
-We can assist you in searching for this information.
 However, oftentimes people equate “ownership” with the most recent grantee (buyer) or the “person paying the taxes”.
-If you have the correct address or the tax parcel number (required for farmland) of the property, you may find such limited information concerning it by visiting our office or by telephone at (217) 554-6040.
-This information is also available from the Supervisor of Assessments, whose number is (217) 554-1940.
+This information is also available from the Supervisor of Assessments.

 How do I do a title search?

-You may visit our office and we will assist you in gathering information.
 All records in our office are located by searching the grantor (seller) or grantee (buyer) name indexes.
+Our office also has tract cards by legal description ranging from 1940 through 1980’s.
 By law, the Recorder’s Office is not allowed to perform title searches.
 A title company could perform and guarantee a full chain of title search of the property; something we are unable to do for you.

 Can you tell me the selling price of a piece of property?